KillianLynch/NEW-19C-LAB/hybrid-partitioned-tables/partitioning.md

 ### About Hybrid Partitioning

 The Hybrid Partition Tables feature extends Oracle Partitioning by enabling partitions to reside in both Oracle Database segments and in external files and sources.
-This feature significantly enhances the functionality of partitioning for Big Data SQL where large portions of a table can reside in external partitions.
+This feature significantly enhances the functionality of partitioning for any situation where large portions of a table can reside in external partitions.

 Watch the video below to get an explanation of Hybrid Partitioning.